 Bead fishing offers several advantages over traditional steelhead techniques:

 - Versatility: Beads can be effective in various water conditions, from crystal clear to slightly stained.
+However, clear water is the best.

 - Precision: You can target specific depths and holding areas with pinpoint accuracy.
+You can even site fish using this technique

 - Less Harmful: When rigged correctly, bead fishing often results in hooksets in the corner of the mouth, reducing deep hooking.

 - Customizable: With a wide range of sizes, colors, and rigging methods, you can adapt to any situation.
+You can also choose a variety of different materials for the bead.

 Essential Gear for Bead Fishing Steelhead